RoryQo/RoryQo/README.md

 #### Hi there 👋

  📚 I’m a Master’s student in Quantitative Economics at the University of Pittsburgh, where I also earned my Bachelor’s in Statistics and Economics.
 My academic journey has given me a strong foundation in data science and econometrics; complemented by hands-on experience leading a data analysis team focused on enhancing student financial literacy.
-You can learn more about me in my [university bio](https://www.mqe.pitt.edu/people/ant-122 ).
+You can learn more about me in my [university bio](https://www.mqe.pitt.edu/people/ant-122 ), or my [resume](https://roryqo.github.io/Resume/index.html).

 🌱 I’m currently enhancing and applying my skills in data science and econometric modeling, aiming to address real-world economic challenges.